mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 #### Turbo under the hood

-Please explain here...
+As we have seen in the beginning of this week's material, turbo frame blocks are identified and separated with ```id``` tags and catched by controller with the ```turbo_frame_request?```method.
+The controller then queries model for the data needed and sends the updated part of HTML to the view.
+With the help of id tags, only the speficic part inside ```<turbo-frame>``` is updated without having to refresh the entire page.

-Under the hood, Turbo utilizes JavaScript to manipulate the [HTML DOM](https://www.w3schools.com/js/js_htmldom.asp) of the page, eliminating the need for us to write any JavaScript code ourselves!
+Turbo Frames is built on the concept of [AJAX](https://www.w3schools.com/xml/ajax_intro.asp).
+In a tradidtional Rails application, a typical HTTP request (like ```GET```) would involve controller to process the page load request and querying the model's database before delivering an entire HTML page back to the browser.
+With AJAX, and by extension Turbo Frames, instead of returning a full HTML page, only a section of the page is updated.
+This leads to faster loading as the application doesn't have to reload all data from database.
+Turbo utilizes JavaScript to manipulate the [HTML DOM](https://www.w3schools.com/js/js_htmldom.asp) of the page, eliminating the need for us to write any JavaScript code ourselves!

 <blockquote>